auth0/docs/articles/protocols/oauth2/oauth-state.md

 ## Limitations

-* From a security perspective, nether the request nor the response are integrity-protected so a user can manipulate them.
+* From a security perspective, neither the request nor the response is integrity-protected so a user can manipulate them.
 That is true for adding a parameter to the `redirect_uri` as well.
 * The allowed length for `state` is not unlimited.
 If you get the error `414 Request-URI Too Large` try a smaller value.

 ## Keep reading